**Scroll Down**

 Once you have this kind of community, they do something even more valuable: they bring in new users.
 They tell their friends.
 They post about you.
 They essentially become an unpaid marketing team, bringing people who are likely to care about the mission as much as they do.
 And each new person who joins is another potential collaborator.

 A mission statement, then, isn’t just a line in a pitch deck or an “About Us” page.
-It’s a tool for building a tribe, a group of people who will stick by you, give you the feedback you need, and patiently ride out the rough stages.
+It’s a tool for building loyal base to give you the feedback you need, and patiently ride out the rough stages.
 Done right, it’s a self-perpetuating machine of loyalty, feedback, and growth.
 And it all starts with simply telling people why you’re doing what you’re doing.